 Your GMAT exam score forms part of your MBA application which includes your resume, references, academic transcripts, and essays.
 Although a good GMAT score is not a guaranteed ticket to Harvard, it certainly helps your application.

 So, what GMAT score should you aim for?

 Harvard MBA Average GMAT

-78% of the Harvard MBA class of 2022 took the GMAT.
+71% of the Harvard MBA class of 2023 took the GMAT, down from 78% for the previous class.
 A look at the MBA class average GMAT score for Harvard is a good place to start to get a ballpark figure of what GMAT score you should aim for when applying for the school